 Instructions:

-4. Bake: Bake for 20-25 minutes or until the treats are firm.
-Let them cool completely before serving.
+- Bake: Place on the baking sheet and bake for 15-20 minutes or until firm.
+Let cool completely before serving.

 Benefits of Low-Calorie Treats for Dogs